Achievable logoAchievable logo

 Patterns of immigration

 Immigration patterns to the U.S. have shifted significantly over time.
-From 1890 to 1919, the vast majority of immigrants came from Europe, particularly from Southern and Eastern regions.
-However, since 1965, immigration has been dominated by arrivals from Latin America, with Mexico being a major source.
-Additionally, a growing share—around a quarter—has come from Asia, reflecting a broader diversification of immigrant origins.
+From 1890 to 1919, the vast majority of immigrants came from Europe, especially Southern and Eastern Europe.
+Since 1965, immigration has been dominated by arrivals from Latin America, with Mexico as a major source.
+Over the same period, a growing share - around a quarter - has come from Asia, reflecting a broader diversification of immigrant origins.

 Time period Main source of immigrants Key regions/countries